viengua/A3-AntiStasi-1.9-outdated/README.md

+# The project is continued again

+The AntiStasi Community has decided to continue this version next to the the further development of version 1.4.0.2 at https://github.com/Bob-Murphy/A3-Antistasi.

 # Discontinued project

 In over a year this project added many features which are not as functional as it is the [current Antistasi](https://github.com/A3Antistasi/Antistasi-WotP), the official community discontinued this project in favor of the other.